Do you want to start a tech blog? Do you have no idea where to start from?

-Not considering the questions above will make you write content that you will end up reading for alone.
+Not considering the questions above will make you write content you will end up reading alone.

 You do not want that!

-Writing content can be hard especially if you do not know how to go about the whole process the right way.
+Writing content can be hard, especially if you do not know how to go about the whole process correctly.

 SEO helps your content to reach your target audience.
 It can be complex for newbies if approached the wrong way.

 An SEO plugin will act as your guiding map for on-page search engine optimization.

 An SEO plugin is a reminder for everything you need to optimize your blog post to appear in Google search results.